SujitSinha/user-activity/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Packages used

+NPM pacakages used for styling UI pupose like Material UI icons,Tables, Calendars,Modals etc.

+## Project details

+Displayed the data of users activity stored in Test_JSON.json.
+Fetched the data locally from the json file and performed various operation to convert into a UI where a user can view the details like username, Location & Activity details on clicking the date.
+User can als view all the activity details of a user based on the date selection provided.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).